 - 1. The above recitals are accurate and constitute findings of this Commission. - 2.
 Site Description and Present Use.
-The project is located on the north side of Jessie Street at the intersection of Jessie and 4th Streets, Block 3705, Lot 004.
-The subject property is directly northeast of the Westfield Shopping Center and one block west of Yerba Buena Gardens and the Moscone Center.
-The subject lot is a square, corner lot with approximately 75 feet of frontage along both Jessie Street and 4th Street.
-The property is located within the C-3-R (Downtown - Retail) District with 160-S height and bulk district.
-The site is occupied by an eight-story hotel, doing business as the Mosser Hotel, as well as a ground floor restaurant doing business as The Keystone.
-Amenities include a meeting room and guest laundry facilities.
-There are 201 total rooms in the Mosser Hotel; 81 are classified as residential hotel rooms and 120 are classified as tourist hotel rooms.
-There are four permanent residents in the Mosser Hotel as of May 27, 2016.
-The Mosser Hotel is classified as a Category I (Significant building, no alterations) building pursuant to Article 11 of the Planning Code.
+The project is located on the north side of Geary Street between Mason and Taylor Streets, Block 0306, Lot 006.
+The subject property is one block directly west of Union Square and approximately four blocks north of Hallidie Plaza.
+The subject lot is a through lot, approximately 60 feet deep with approximately 69 feet of frontage along both Geary Street and Derby Street.
+The property is located within the C-3-G (Downtown General) District with 80-130-F height and bulk district.
+The site is occupied by a seven-story-over basement hotel, doing business as Union Square Plaza Hotel, as well as three ground floor restaurants doing business as Katana-Ya, Chabaa Thai Cuisine, and Bella Lucca Pizza.
+Amenities include guest laundry facilities.
+There are 69 total rooms in the Union Square Plaza Hotel; 61 are classified as residential hotel rooms and eight are classified as tourist hotel rooms.
+There are six permanent residents in the Union Square Plaza Hotel as of May 27, 2016.
+The subject property is classified as a Category IV building, ("Contributory Building, Within Conservation District) pursuant to Article 11, and is located within the Kearny-Market-Mason-Sutter Conservation District.

 - 3. Surrounding Properties and Neighborhood.
-The project site is located at the intersection of Jessie and 4th Streets, approximately 2.5 blocks south of Union Square and one block east of Hallidie Plaza.
-The Project site is located in the C-3-R District, recognized as a regional center for shopping and direct consumer services.
-The District is well-served by City and regional transit, and the emphasis on pedestrian interest makes the district easily traversable on foot.
-The surrounding retail is primarily comprised of larger, national retailers and hotels.
-The surrounding properties are primarily located within the C-3 (Downtown) Zoning Districts. - 4.
+The project site is located on the north side of Geary Street between Mason and Taylor Streets, approximately one block west of Union Square and three blocks northeast of Hallidie Plaza.
+The Project site is located in the C-3-G District, which covers the western portion of downtown and is comprised of a variety of uses.
+The District is well-served by City and regional transit, and is easily traversable on foot.
+The project is immediately adjacent to a two-story commercial building to the east, and seven-story hotel with ground floor restaurants to the west.
+The American Conservatory Theater and Curran Theater are both across the street from the subject property.
+The surrounding retail is primarily comprised of a mixture of formula retail eating and drinking uses and local restaurants, bars, and diners.
+The surrounding properties are primarily located within the C-3 (Downtown) Zoning Districts, with the RC-4 (Residential, Commercial High Density) District beginning one block west of the subject property. - 4.
 Project Description.
-The project proposes to convert 77 residential hotel rooms to tourist hotel rooms at the Mosser.
+The project proposes to convert 55 residential hotel rooms to tourist hotel rooms at the Union Square Plaza Hotel.
 Under the Chapter 41 of the Administrative Code, the sponsor proposes the one-for-one replacement the residential hotel rooms at 361 Turk and 145 Leavenworth.
 The Planning Commission approved the project at 361 Turk and 145 Leavenworth on June 4, 2015 (Motion Nos.
 19411 and 19412, Case No. 2012.1531CX), which proposed two, eight-story residential buildings with 238 total group housing rooms over ground floor retail.
-The approved group housing project has not been built, and no permits have been filed to begin construction at the site.
+The approved group housing project is not yet under construction, and no permits have been filed to begin construction at the site.
 The proposed conversion does not include any physical alterations to the existing building.

-In addition to the proposed conversions at the Mosser Hotel, the overall project includes the conversion of 137 additional residential hotel rooms at five other hotels with one-to-one replacement at 361 Turk and 145 Leavenworth.
+In addition to the proposed conversions at Union Square Plaza Hotel, the overall project includes the conversion of 159 additional residential hotel rooms at five other hotels with one-to-one replacement at 361 Turk and 145 Leavenworth.
 The complete list of the properties included in the Permit to Convert Application is listed below.